palindrome500/final_110/README.md

 final_110
 =========

-Final project for CS 110 (second attempt)
+Final project for CS 110

-This is a test of Github functionallity
+Requires CardPics folder in working directory

+Program can be run from driver or gui class